The Wellness & Rundown Tuesday, May 19

 Aerobic exercise, especially walking.
 This is the single most well-supported intervention for perimenopause brain fog.
 Exercise increases blood flow to the brain, supports the production of brain-derived neurotrophic factor (BDNF, which helps neurons grow and connect), and reduces inflammation.
 Forty-five minutes of brisk walking, four to five times a week, is the dose most consistently associated with cognitive improvement in research.
 You don’t need to run.
 You need to move, regularly, at a pace that makes you slightly breathless.

 Sleep quality, not just duration.
 Deep sleep is when your brain clears metabolic waste through the glymphatic system.
-If you’re waking at 3 a.m. or sleeping lightly, you’re missing the cleanup shift.
+If you’re waking at 3 a.m. on most weeknights or sleeping lightly, you’re missing the cleanup shift.
 Focus on sleep hygiene basics: consistent bedtime, dark room, no screens for an hour before bed, and avoid alcohol after 6 p.m. (alcohol specifically disrupts the deep sleep stages where brain maintenance happens).

 Blood sugar stability.
 Your brain runs on glucose.
 When blood sugar spikes and crashes (from skipped meals, refined carbs, or the fasting trend that worked in your thirties), your brain loses its steady fuel supply.
 Protein at every meal, especially breakfast, keeps glucose even and keeps your thinking online.
 Thirty grams of protein within an hour of waking is the threshold most nutritional research points to.